s9e/TextFormatter/docs/Internals/API_changes.md

 The `generateConditionals()` and `generateBranchTable()` methods of `s9e\TextFormatter\Configurator\RendererGenerators\PHP\Quick` have been removed.

 The template used by the Emoji plugin is now hardcoded and defaults to using EmojiOne 3.1's PNG assets.
-The following methods have been removed from its configurator:
+The following methods have been removed from the Emoji configurator:

  * `forceImageSize()`
  * `omitImageSize()`